US Tops World In Virus Cases And Logs Record Unemployment - UrduPoint

 The United States now has more COVID-19 infections than any other country, and a record number of newly unemployed people, as the coronavirus crisis deepens around the world

-Healthcare systems in even the most developed nations are being stretched to breaking point with grim warnings they could soon be overwhelmed -- and a prediction that 1.8 million could die from the disease this year.
+"Just finished a very good conversation with President Xi of China," Trump tweeted.

+"China has been through much & has developed a strong understanding of the Virus.
+We are working closely together.
+Much respect!"
+The warm words -- which were not quite echoed in the Chinese state media readout of the call -- came after a few weeks in which the White House had repeatedly referred to "the Chinese coronavirus", angering Beijing.

-China, which appeared to have broken the back of its outbreak, will bar foreigners from Friday as it frets over a surge in imported cases, illustrating the difficulty of containing a virus in an interconnected world.
+China, which appears to have got on top of its own outbreak, readied to bar entry to foreigners as it frets over a surge in imported cases, illustrating the difficulty of containing a virus in an interconnected world.

-The move comes as Wuhan, the city where the new coronavirus first emerged late last year, readied to ease severe movement restrictions in place for two months.
+Wuhan, the city where the illness first emerged late last year, was -- from midnight -- to ease severe movement restrictions in place for two months.

-"We are waging war on this virus using every financial, scientific, medical, pharmaceutical and military resource, to halt its spread and protect our citizens," US President Donald Trump said.
+A tally by Johns Hopkins University showed that by around 0900 GMT Friday, there were almost 86,000 known infections in the US.
+That figure is higher than both China and hard-hit Italy, which accounts for a third of the 24,000 deaths worldwide.

-With about 40 percent of Americans under lockdown, Trump urged citizens to do their part by practising social distancing: "Stay home.
-Just relax, stay home." - Grim predictions - Even with the kind of strict measures being implemented, researchers at Imperial College London said Thursday the global death toll could be staggering.
+- Grim predictions - Even with lockdowns implemented around the world, researchers at Imperial College London said Thursday the global death toll could be staggering.

 Their model shows 1.86 million people could die, with nearly 470 million infected this year.